scenarios

 wait

-wait parameter can be used to specify the number of seconds to wait between requests. wait parameter can be defined immediately under both {scenario-name} and requests.
+parameter can be used to specify the number of seconds to wait between requests.

 scenarios: